aftershavetf2/TF2Monitor/ARCHITECTURE.md

 ## Enrich Lobby data with data from SteamAPI

-This is the dataflow when the user joins a new TF2 server, or when a new player is joins the game.
+This is the dataflow when the user joins a new TF2 server, or when a new player is joining the game.
 The player who a new to the Lobby will not have some data such as account age, TF2 hours, Steam friends.
 The SteamAPI loop will fetch missing data and send to Lobby.

 ```mermaid
 sequenceDiagram